RECAMO

 Research group of Bořivoj Vojtěšek

 Immune system checkpoints are effective targets for cancer therapy.
-In particular, antibody-based PD-L1 blockage restores immune response and increases anti-tumour immune activity in cancer patients.
-However, despite some successes, many patients show minimal response, or develop resistance to this therapy.
-HSP90 is a key molecular chaperone that stabilises several mutant proteins in tumour cells and thus helps to overcome the stress generated by genetic instability.
-Its “client” proteins include various receptors and/or signalling proteins, many of which are targets for anti-cancer therapy.
-In one of our research areas, we focus on identifying how HSP90 inhibitors (HSP90i) modify levels of “client” proteins that control the sensitivity/resistance of cancer cells to immune attack.
-Thus, we are studying the mechanisms of immune activation by HSP90i at multiple levels to provide a comprehensive view of the underlying principles, allowing combination immunotherapeutic approaches in the future.
+Specifically, antibody-based PD-L1 blockade restores immune response and enhances anti-tumor immune activity in cancer patients.
+However, despite some successes, many patients exhibit minimal response or develop resistance to this therapy.
+HSP90 is a key molecular chaperone that stabilizes several mutant proteins in tumor cells, thus aiding in overcoming the stress generated by genetic instability.
+Its 'client' proteins include various receptors and/or signaling proteins, many of which are targets for anti-cancer therapy.
+In one of our research areas, we focus on identifying how HSP90 inhibitors (HSP90i) modify levels of 'client' proteins that control the sensitivity/resistance of cancer cells to immune attack.
+Thus, we are studying the mechanisms of immune activation by HSP90i at multiple levels to provide a comprehensive view of the underlying principles, enabling combination immunotherapeutic approaches in the future.

 We also focus on understanding the key ways by which wild type p53 protein, the main tumour suppressor in human cancer, can be inactivated. p53 is mutated in 50 % of cancers and, whilst the other half keeps wild type p53, its function is abrogated by other mechanisms.
 We are using screening methods such as CRISPR-CAS9 activation/knock-out libraries to describe possible mechanisms of p53 inactivation.
 Moreover, by using chromatin immunoprecipitation followed by next generation sequencing, we study p53 function as a transcription factor.
 Modulations in the ability of p53 to specifically bind p53 target genes can lead to inappropriate cellular outcomes and we try to understand how specific binding can be regulated.
 We also investigate the main p53 negative regulators, HDM2 and HDMX, by studying their protein-protein and protein-RNA interactions and we try to understand a complex regulatory loop in which HDM2 and HDMX switch from negative to positive regulators.
 By elucidating these questions of p53 inactivation, we lead to better targeted therapy based on p53 reactivation alone or in combined treatment.